 However, English, which is now one of the main “global” languages on this planet, is a language that I’ll never learn, despite I’ve used it professionally for 30 years, and studied at young age in school between 10-18 years.

 So, what are the characteristics of English?

-- Non-bijective orthography (you can never know how to spell something when you hear a word as the spelling is ambigous, you can never know how to pronounce something as the pronounciation is ambiguous, you have to learn how (almost) each word is pronounced and vice versa)
+- Non-bijective orthography (you can never know how to spell something when you hear a word as the spelling is ambiguous, you can never know how to pronounce something as the pronunciation is ambiguous, you have to learn how (almost) each word is pronounced and vice versa)